Depolarization: Hyperpolarization

 The process of repolarization causes an overshoot in the potential of the cell.
-Potassium ions continue to move out of the axon so much so that the resting potential is exceeded and the new cell potential becomes more negative than the resting potential.
+Potassium ions continue to move out of the axon so much that the resting potential is exceeded and the new cell potential becomes more negative than the resting potential.
 The resting potential is ultimately re-established by the closing of all voltage-gated ion channels and the activity of the sodium potassium ion pump.

 Neurons

 Depolarization is essential to the functions of many cells in the human body, which is exemplified by the transmission of stimuli both within a neuron and between two neurons.
 The reception of stimuli, neural integration of those stimuli, and the neuron's response to stimuli all rely upon the ability of neurons to utilize depolarization to transmit stimuli either within a neuron or between neurons.

 Response to stimulus

 Stimuli to neurons can be physical, electrical, or chemical, and can either inhibit or excite the neuron being stimulated.
 An inhibitory stimulus is transmitted to the dendrite of a neuron, causing hyperpolarization of the neuron.
 The hyperpolarization following an inhibitory stimulus causes a further decrease in voltage within the neuron below the resting potential.
 By hyperpolarizing a neuron, an inhibitory stimulus results in a greater negative charge that must be overcome for depolarization to occur.

-Excitation stimuli, on the other hand, increases the voltage in the neuron, which leads to a neuron that is easier to depolarize than the same neuron in the resting state.
+Excitation stimuli, on the other hand, increase the voltage in the neuron, which leads to a neuron that is easier to depolarize than the same neuron in the resting state.
 Regardless of it being excitatory or inhibitory, the stimulus travels down the dendrites of a neuron to the cell body for integration.